tpwres/teczki-polskiego-wrestlingu/content/e/mzw/2024-10-12-mzw-no-time-to-die.md

   - '[Samson](@/w/samson.md)'
   - '[Marcelito](@/w/marcelito.md)'
   - '[Syriusz Dziedzic](@/w/dziedzic.md)'
-  - s: Royal Rumble Match
+  - s: Battle Royal Match
 - - '[Tomasz Warchoł](@/w/tomasz-warchol.md)'
   - g: true
     s: Tomasz hosted a contest, where a small group of volunteers from the audience filled in a test to win MZW T-shirts and other gadgets.